jinjunliu/jinjunliu.github.io/_posts/2015-12-27_wget-usage.md

 ---
-title: "Example of Using Wget"
+title: 'Example of Using Wget'
 date: 2015-12-27
 permalink: /posts/2015/12/wget-usage/
 tags:
   - Linux
   - Wget
 ---

 `Wget` (short for GNU Wget) is a free software that allows you to download files using the HTTP, HTTPS, and FTP protocols.
 It is a non-interactive command-line tool, making it easy to invoke from scripts or terminals without requiring X-window support.
 For detailed information, refer to the [Wget official website](http://www.gnu.org/software/wget/wget.html).
 Wget is particularly useful for batch downloading data.